Mayrlab/scUTRquant/README.md

      omitting this argument eliminates the ability to correctly assign reads to transcripts when opposing stranded genes overlap
  - `bx_whitelist`: file of valid barcodes used in `bustools correct`
- - `min_umis`: minimum number of UMIs per cell; cells below are discarded
+ - `min_umis`: minimum number of UMIs per cell; cells below this threshold are excluded

 ### Default Values